fommil/fpmortals/manuscript/wip.md

 ## Agenda

-There is an overwhelming number of typeclasses, so we will cluster them by common themes.
+There are an overwhelming number of typeclasses, so we will cluster them by common themes.
 Notably absent are typeclasses that extend `Monad`, which get their own chapter.